Spanish language in science and technology: Causes for the limited use of Spanish

 The Spanish language is one of many major languages with limited use in science and technology.
 The main cause of this is the proliferation of English in scientific writing, which has been ongoing since English displaced French and German as the languages of science in the first half of the 20th century.

-Another cause of the scant publication of articles in Spanish in scientific journals is the fact that scientists from Spain tend to form (at least in the 21st century) more partnerships with researchers from elsewhere in Europe or the United States than from other Spanish-speaking countries.
-As is the case with other languages, including the historically important German, writing in Spanish limits access to influential foreign journals.
-Spanish language journals and articles are systematically underrepresented in the ISI database, are disadvantaged by unfavourable assessments of impact factor, a widely used metric for evaluating scientific journals.
+Another cause of the scant publication of articles in Spanish in scientific journals is that scientists from Spain tend to form partnerships (at least in the 21st century) more with researchers from elsewhere in Europe or the United States than with those from other Spanish-speaking countries.
+As with other languages, including the historically important German, writing in Spanish limits access to influential foreign journals.
+Spanish language journals and articles are systematically underrepresented in the ISI database, and are disadvantaged by unfavourable assessments of impact factor, a widely used metric for evaluating scientific journals.

-The scientific policy of Spain has, since the 1980s, focused on promoting the international diffusion of research from Spain while not considering which language is used.
+The scientific policy of Spain has, since the 1980s, focused on promoting the international diffusion of research from Spain, without considering which language is used.

 Deficient language modernization

 The Spanish language has not kept pace with the development of language in various fields of knowledge.
-Writing in 2007, Daniel Prado noted that Google searches on Spanish terms do not often yield quality results, hampering the work of translators and editors.
+Writing in 2007, Daniel Prado noted that Google searches for Spanish terms do not often yield quality results, hampering the work of translators and editors.

-Scholar Enrique Alarcón explains the case of engineering, where he posits three causes for the poor quality Spanish used in the subject - words exist but are unknown, confusion between similar but not identical concepts, and lack of precision when using terminology.
-The poor state of the Spanish language used in engineering may stem from the mishmash of engineering traditions and impossibility for individuals to have a classical education in multiple branches of engineering.
+Scholar Enrique Alarcón explains the case of engineering, where he posits three causes of the poor quality of Spanish used in the subject - words that exist but are unknown, confusion between similar but not identical concepts, and a lack of precision in terminology.
+The poor state of the Spanish language used in engineering may stem from a mishmash of engineering traditions and the impossibility for individuals to have a classical education across multiple branches of engineering.
 Alternatively, the poor state of the language in engineering may derive from the lack of a previous tradition in certain subjects.

-By 2007, the Icelandic, Dutch, Danish and Swedish languages had ten to twenty times more financial resources invested in language care and improvement than Spanish, despite the small size of the communities and the economies of their respective countries.
+By 2007, the Icelandic, Dutch, Danish, and Swedish languages had ten to twenty times as much financial resource invested in language care and improvement as Spanish, despite the small size of the communities and economies of their respective countries.

 Proposed reasons to promote Spanish

-Scholar Rainer Enrique Hamel points at three arguments to promote the use of Spanish in science:
+Scholar Rainer Enrique Hamel points to three arguments to promote the use of Spanish in science: